 - Identified as TI-SAP/R3's sole HEI partner in the Philippines particularly, the industry-led ERP curriculum

-- Instituted the UC-MIT off-base Program at Saint Paul University of the Philippines.
+- Instituted the UC-MIT off-campus program at Saint Paul University of the Philippines.

-- Recognized as a delivering institution for the Doctor of Information Technology program, one of the only three HEI's to receive this distinction in the Philippines.
+- Recognized as a CHED Delivering Institution for the Doctor of Information Technology program

 Today, the College of Information Technology and Computer Science continues to reap the benefits of the highly motivated and effective leadership evident even in its early years as a college.
 Led by its Dean, Nancy Flores, the college continues to offer programs of study that assists in establishing a firm discipline of information technology.
 Since its birth, the college has catapulted the careers of individuals who now hold a variety of key positions in numerous industries, both here and abroad.

 The College has proven to be the benchmark of all IT schools in the region, first having been identified by the Commission on Higher Education (CHED) CAR's sole Center of Development for Excellence, and then later as a Center of Excellence in IT Education.
 The College has also been awarded the distinction of being recognized as a delivering Institution for the Master's in Information Technology program under the CHED Higher Education Development Program -Faculty Development Program(HEDP-FDP) and Science and Engineering Graduate Scholarship (SEGS).
 More recently, the College re-affirmed its being a forerunner, having been re-accredited as a delivering institution for Phase 2 of the MIT HEDP-FDP.
 The UC-CITCS is among only nine IT schools in the country, and is the only one North of Manila, to have received such recognition.